Free Staff Turnover Calculator UK | Rate and Cost Analysis

 How much does employee turnover cost?

-The cost of replacing an employee in the UK is estimated at 6 to 9 months of their salary, according to CIPD and Oxford Economics research.
-For an employee earning £30,000, this means a replacement cost of £15,000 to £22,500.
+The cost of replacing an employee is estimated at 6 to 9 months of their salary, according to CIPD and Oxford Economics research.
 Costs include recruitment advertising, agency fees, interview time, onboarding and training, reduced productivity during the learning curve, and lost institutional knowledge.

 What causes high staff turnover?